In this article, we will take a look at:

 What is viral fever?

-Viral fever is an umbrella term for a group of viral infections that affects the body and is characterized by high fever, burning in the eyes, headaches, body aches and sometimes nausea and vomiting.
+Viral fever is an umbrella term for a group of viral infections that affect the body and is characterized by high fever, burning in the eyes, headaches, body aches and sometimes nausea and vomiting.

 Viral fever is common among children and older people as their immunity is lower.
 The fever by itself is not an illness, it is a symptom of an underlying cause, which is a viral infection.
 A viral infection can occur in any part of the body, intestines, lungs, air passages etc. The fever will occur as a result of the infection.
 The high fever is usually a sign of the immune system of the body, fighting against the intruding viruses and “burning them off”.